hbhadra001/ef/README.md

 > Hi **[Manager’s Name]**,
 >
-> I wanted to share a set of concerns after reviewing the **xScion deliverables for the file transfer target-state**.
+> I wanted to share a set of concerns after reviewing the abcabcabc deliverables for the file transfer target-state**.
 These primarily relate to **validation completeness, testing readiness, and operational maturity**, and I think it’s important we address them before proceeding further.
 >
 > **1. Missing end-to-end demos**
 > We have not yet seen a **full end-to-end demo** covering all required transfer flows: